 This post may contain affiliate links they cost you nothing extra if you choose to use them and we make a small commission.

 Nagarkot is a funny little place.
-I would have loved to see it 20+ years ago before mass tourism took hold.
+I would have loved to have seen it 20+ years ago, before mass tourism took hold.
 Was there anything there back then?

-Precarious-looking multi-story guest houses cling to the mountain sides promising spectacular Everest range views.
-Other than these there are a few wood and corrugated iron shacks, a handful of shops, military installations and a selection of chickens, goats, puppies, schoolkids and vehicles.
+What else is there in Nagarkot?
+Well, other than view points and rooftops, there are a few wood and corrugated iron shacks, a handful of shops, military installations, a famous temple dedicated to Vishnu, and a selection of chickens, goats, puppies, schoolkids, and vehicles.

 There are views, for sure, but you need to time your visit right or just be lucky.

 We came to Nagarkot because we could.
 It was our third visit to Nepal and we’d never been so we went to see what it was like.

 Of course, my secondary motive was to get Nagarkot on the blog, the more destinations in Nepal I can cover, the better, right?